Important Information about the 2026-2027 Application Cycle

 Additional steps in the process include:

-- Provide additional information as requested by ISSA, including passport copies, financial statements, and the completed Estimate of Expenses worksheet.
+- Provide additional information as requested by ISSA, including passport copies, financial statements, and the completed Estimate of Expenses worksheet (you will be asked to complete the Estimate of Expenses before and after you apply).

-- After ISSA has received and verified all requested documents, you will receive a Form I-20 (DS-2019, when applicable) within two months of your arrival date at Luther Seminary.
-If you are within the United States, contact the Office of International Student and Scholar Affairs for your next actions.
+- After ISSA has received and verified all requested documents, you will receive a Form I-20 (DS-2019, when applicable) to apply for a U.S. student visa (F-1 or J-1, as applicable).
+If you are within the United States, ISSA will work with you on your next actions.

-- Pay the Student and Exchange Visitor Information System’s (SEVIS) fees, when applicable; information is available at www.fmjfee.com.
+- Pay the Student and Exchange Visitor Information System’s (SEVIS) I-901 fee, when applicable; information is available at www.fmjfee.com.

 - Schedule your visa interview with a U.S. Consulate.